Induced seismicity: Recurrence pattern

 where $M$ is the magnitude of seismic events, $N$ is the number of events with magnitudes bigger than $M$, $a$ is the rate parameter and $b$ is the slope. $a$ and $b$ vary for different sources.
-In the case of natural earthquakes, historical seismicity is used to determine thse parameters.
+In the case of natural earthquakes, historical seismicity is used to determine these parameters.
 Using this relationship, the number and probability of earthquakes exceeding a certain magnitude can be predicted following the assumptions that earthquakes follow a Poisson process.
 However, the goal of this analysis is to determine the possibility of future earthquakes.
 For induced seismicity in contrast to natural seismicity, the earthquake rates change over time as a result of changes in human activity, and hence are quantified as non-stationary processes with varying seismicity rates over time.

 Ground motions

 At a given site, the ground motion describes the seismic waves that would have been observed at that site with a seismometer.
 In order to simplify the representation of an entire seismogram, PGV (peak ground velocity), PGA (peak ground acceleration), spectral acceleration (SA) at different period, earthquake duration, arias intensity (IA) are some of the parameters that are used to represent ground shaking.
 Ground motion propagation from the source to a site for an earthquake of a given magnitude is estimated using ground motion prediction equations (GMPE) that have been developed based on historical records.
-Since historical records are scarce for induced seismicity, researchers have provided modifications to GMPEs for natural earthquakes in order to apply them to indced earthquakes.
+Since historical records are scarce for induced seismicity, researchers have provided modifications to GMPEs for natural earthquakes in order to apply them to induced earthquakes.

 Seismic hazard

-The PSHA framework uses the distributions of earthquake magnitudes and ground motion propagation to estimate the seismic hazard - the probability of exceeding a certain level of ground shaking (PGA, PGV, SA, IA, etc.) in the future.
+The PSHA framework uses the distributions of earthquake magnitudes and ground motion propagation to estimate the seismic hazard – the probability of exceeding a certain level of ground shaking (PGA, PGV, SA, IA, etc.) in the future.
 Depending on the complexity of the probability distributions, either numerical methods or simulations (such as, Monte Carlo method) may be used to estimate seismic hazard.
 In the case of induced seismicity, the seismic hazard is not constant, but varies with time due to changes in the underlying seismicity rates.